mapbox/togeojson/README.md

-# Convert KML and GPX to GeoJSON.
+# Convert KML, GPX, and TCX to GeoJSON.

 _togeojson development is supported by 🌎 [placemark.io](https://placemark.io/)_